Causal Inferences in Small Area Estimation: Small area estimators for causal inference

+\begin{itemize} \item[(i)] as long as the propensity score model is correct, even if the postulated prediction model is incorrect; \item[(ii)]as long as the prediction model is correct, even if the postulated propensity model is incorrect. \end{itemize} \end{theo}

-In what follows we refer to (\ref{eq:SATE3}) as the IPW-Direct estimator, which is the classical IPW estimator proposed by \cite{Rosenbaum1983}.
-Alternative direct estimators, that use the survey weights, have been proposed by \cite{Zanutto2006} and by \citet{Miratrix2018}.
-The estimator proposed in (\ref{eq:PATE3}) can take two forms depending on the method we adopt to predict the unobserved $y_{ij}$s and to estimate the propensity scores.
-In the first proposal we predict the unobserved outcomes using Empirical Best Linear Unbiased Prediction and use a generalized linear mixed model to estimate the propensities.
+The proof of Theorem 1 is in Section \ref{S-sec_proofth}, supplementary materials.
+In estimator (\ref{eq:PATE3}) different methods can be adopted to predict the unobserved $y_{ij}$s and to estimate the propensity scores.Here we propose two approaches for estimation strategies and discuss the resulting impact on the estimation of \eqref{eq:PATE3}.
+In the first proposal we predict the unobserved outcomes using EBLUP and a generalized linear mixed model to estimate the propensities.
 This estimator is referred to as IPW-EBLUP hereafter and can also be seen as a modification of the EBLUP estimator for the area level mean.
 In the second proposal we use a robust approach based on M-quantile models proposed by \cite{chambers2006} for the continuous outcome and by \cite{Chambers2016} for the binary case to predict the unobserved outcomes and estimate the propensity scores.
 The resulting estimator is labelled IPW-MQ hereafter.
 We explain in more detail the models and the estimating strategies used for IPW-EBLUP and IPW-MQ in Section \ref{sec:estimation}.

 The properties of IPW-Direct estimators are widely studied in the literature; see for instance \cite{Hirano2003} and \cite{Wooldridge2007} for more details.
-However, when the area/domain sample sizes are small these estimates are no longer reliable, that is, they could vary significantly.
+However, when the area/domain sample sizes are small these estimates are no longer reliable at this fine levels, that is, they could vary significantly.
 Our proposed estimators IPW-EBLUP and IPW-MQ overcome this problem by borrowing strength from additional sources of information rather than merely using the sample data.
 The second estimator can also deal with data that is contaminated by outlying values.
-The large sample properties of IPW-EBLUP are studied in Appendix A.